 Many struggle and fail to maintain a healthy diet because of the common misconception that a good diet and making healthy decisions is solely achieved through willpower.
 In order for a person to achieve and maintain a healthy lifestyle, one must be too passionate and have a heart of willingness to learn more about making healthy choices in everyday lives.
 Willpower requires constant focus and effort which is simply unsustainable, not to mention unenjoyable.

 There is a better way.
 You wouldn’t try to swim across a rapidly flowing river if you knew there was a bridge just around the bend, would you?

 The secret to maintaining a healthy diet is to be healthy by design, not by willpower.
-Many external factors such as environment, relationships and employment have an impact on what we eat and the decisions we make.
+Many external factors such as environment, relationships, employment, and kitchen have an impact on what we eat and the decisions we make.
 However, simply acknowledging this fact doesn’t help us achieve our health and diet goals.